-Not taught and assessed by every teacher, however, each school to ensure these attributes are learned by the students.
-At Marin Oaks every student receives a Character Report Card twice a year.
-Each quarter students conduct a self-assessment for every character trait, with the goal to improve and display every character trait while in the classroom.
+At Marin Oaks every student receives a Graduate Profile Report Card twice a year.
+Each quarter, students conduct a self-assessment for each of the six Cs, with the goal to improve and display every graduate profile trait while in the classroom.